 “Why?” he asks.

-And this is the part where is really right about his diagnosis.
+This is the part where he really is right about his diagnosis.
 He asks “why,” because he is, in fact, neuro-atypical and doesn’t think of things in the same way that I do.
-All of these years of me protecting him from this truth, and thereby really protecting myself, have been in the service of how my mind works, not his.
+All of these years of protecting him from this truth, and thereby really protecting myself, have been in the service of how my mind works, not his.

 It turns out he is pretty psyched about this whole thing because some of his biggest heroes, according to his research, are on the spectrum.
 These include Elon Musk, who builds Tesla cars and is trying to single-handedly save our environment.
-And Thomas Jefferson, who was understood to have “shifty eyes” and the exact level of brilliance necessary to create our Declaration of Independence.
-He reminds me of Mozart and Steve Jobs (who I would be really lost without).
+And Thomas Jefferson, who had “shifty eyes” and the exact level of brilliance necessary to create the Declaration of Independence.
+Nate goes on to remind me of Mozart and Steve Jobs (who I would be really lost without).

-This is the thing, parenting doesn’t make sense and to be honest autism doesn’t really either.
+This is the thing, parenting doesn’t make sense.
+And to be honest, autism doesn’t really either.
 But when Nate tells me that he is autistic and he knows it, I know he is right.
 And all information to the contrary is simply data that supports the complexity of who he is, not the denial of it.
 His autism is not like anyone else’s because it never could be.
 No two kids look the same.
-And one word cannot capture the variation that exists under in how each different brain develops in its own differently.
+And one word cannot capture the variation that exists in how each brain develops differently.

 What Nate has truly taught me is that looking away from what is painful is my parenting pathology and looking straight at something that is true is his kid strength.
 We are a team, really.
-I thought that he could never survive the truth of him being on the spectrum, but it was the pitfalls of my neurotypical mind that tricked me into thinking that I knew everything when on some level when we turn to our own kids’ minds, the answers we need are right there.
+I thought that he could never survive the truth of being on the spectrum, but it was the pitfalls of my neurotypical mind that tricked me into thinking that I knew everything.
+Yet, when we listen and look directly at our kids, the answers we need are right there.